Ricette di Sicilia

 - 7

-Serve with a generous sprinkle of pecorino.
+Serve the busiate with a generous sprinkle of grated Sicilian pecorino cheese.

 💡 Tips and Variations